moigagoo/climate/README.md

 **Context** is an object that holds the values for the arguments and options from the command line stored as a ``cmdArguments`` sequence and ``cmdOptions`` table.

-Command definition my look something like this:
+Command definition may look something like this:

 ```nim
 # git.nim